 - Discussions regarding the review are ongoing between the provincial governments of Nunavut, the Northwest Territories, Yukon, federal government, and northern Indigenous communities.

 - Nunavut’s crude oil resources are estimated at 18.3 billion barrels.

 Refined Petroleum Products (RPPs)

 Natural Gas/Natural Gas Liquids (NGLs)

 - There is currently no natural gas or NGL production in Nunavut.

-- Nunavut’s natural gas resources are estimated at 181.4 trillion cubic feet.
+- Nunavut’s natural gas resources are estimated to be 181.4 trillion cubic feet.

-- In 2018, Nunavut generated around 0.2 terawatt hours (TW.h) of electricity (Figure 1), which is less than 0.05% of total Canadian production.
-Nunavut has a generating capacity of 78 megawatts (MW).
+- In 2019, Nunavut generated around 0.25 terawatt-hours (TWh) of electricity (Figure 1), which is less than 0.05% of total Canadian production.
+Nunavut has an estimated generating capacity of 54 megawatts (MW).

-- In April 2018 QEC started accepting applications for its Net Metering Program that allows residential and municipal electricity customers to produce their own electricity through small scale (up to 10 kilowatt (kW)) renewable energy sources, and integrate their surplus energy to QEC’s local grid in exchange for credits for future electricity use.
+- QEC’s Net Metering Program allows residential and municipal electricity customers to produce their own electricity through small-scale (up to 10 kW) renewable energy sources, and integrate their surplus energy to QEC’s local grid in exchange for credits for future electricity use.